-Chips Moman, the co-writer of "Kentucky Rain" and other classic beloved by country music fans, had a hand in this Aretha Franklin hit that suited Mandrell's style in 1971.
+Chips Moman, the co-writer of "Kentucky Rain" and another classic beloved by country music fans, had a hand in this Aretha Franklin hit that suited Mandrell's style in 1971.

 6. "I've Been Loving You Too Long (To Stop Now)"

 Mandrell pulled off the jazzy feel of Patsy Cline herself's greatest songs as her voice waltzes along with that infectious bass line.
 Oddly, it's an old Otis Redding co-write and not a hidden country gem.